askmike/bitstamp/README.md

       console.log(trades);
     });

+## 0.1.0 - Big October 2013 update

+The whole private API authentication process looks different now.
+The result is that you have to provide different information to Bitstamp (generate an API key, provide key, secret and client ID - the last is your Bitstamp user ID).
+Check out the new examples in `example.js`.

 # Final

 If this wrapper helped you in any way, you can always leave me a tip at (BTC) 1KyQdQ9ctjCrGjGRCWSBhPKcj5omy4gv5S